conan-io/docs/reference/env_vars.rst

 packages via ``SystemPackageTool`` helper, typically used in ``system_requirements()``.
 By default when the environment variable does not exist, "True" is assumed, and ``sudo`` is automatically prefixed in front of package management commands.
-If you set this to "False" or "0" ``sudo`` will not be prefixed in front of the comands, however installation or updates of some packages may fail due to a lack of privilege, depending on the user account Conan is running under.
+If you set this to "False" or "0" ``sudo`` will not be prefixed in front of the commands, however installation or updates of some packages may fail due to a lack of privilege, depending on the user account Conan is running under.

 CONAN_TEMP_TEST_FOLDER